CraigKaminski/frontend-nanodegree-feedreader/README.md

 ## How to run the project?

-Download all files in this repository and open index.html file in a web browser to see the output of the tests.
+Download all files in this repository and open the index.html file in a web browser to see the output of the tests.